kpym/latex-fast-compile/README.md

       --skip-fmt                Skip .fmt file and compile all.
       --no-synctex              Do not build .synctex file.
       --no-watch                Do not watch for file changes in the .tex file.
+  -x, --xelatex                 Use xelatex in place of pdflatex.
       --compiles-at-start int   Number of compiles before to start watching. (default 1) --info string             The info level [no|errors|errors+log|actions|debug]. (default "actions") --log-sanitize string     Match the log against this regex before display, or display all if empty.
                                  (default "(?ms)^(?:! |l\\.|<recently read> ).*?$(?:\\s^.*?$){0,2}")
-      --split string            Match the log against this regex before display, or display all if empty.
+      --split string            The regex that defines the end of the preamble.
                                  (default "(?m)^\\s*(?:%\\s*end\\s*preamble|\\\\begin{document})")
       --temp-folder string      Folder to store all temp files, .fmt included.
       --clear string            Clear auxiliary files and .fmt at end [auto|yes|no].